 Benefits of Laser Therapy?

-- Treatment typically lasts 2-10 mins depending on condition and size of area being treated
+- Treatment typically lasts 2-10 mins depending on condition and size of the area being treated.

-Pain was reduced by ~50% after laser treatment in chronic joint pain patients
+The pain was reduced by approximately 50% after laser treatment in chronic joint pain patients.

 (Australian Journal of Physiotherapy, 2003)